 The Board of Directors, based on availability of funds within each of the programs, may transfer funds between various programs to ensure the organization's overall objectives are met.
-The interfund transfers are reflected in the Statement of Financial Position when applicable.
+The interfund transfers are reflected in the Statement of Financial Position when applicable (no transfers this year).